IXCoin-Dev/IXCoin/README.md

 =====================================

-Copyright (c) 2009-2016 Bitcoin Core Developers Copyright (c) 2011-2016 IXCoin Core Developers
+Copyright (c) 2009-2016 Bitcoin Core Developers Copyright (c) 2011-2019 A Ixcoin Core Developers Project

 What is IXCoin?
 ----------------